jessonfoo/p001/week_3/10_BONUS_mode.md

 - Use Tests to guide development
 - Break down problems into implementable pseudocode
 - Iterate through data structures and manipulate the content
-- Determine which data structure (arrays or hashes) to use based on the requirements
+- Determine which data structure (arrays or hashes) to use based on challenge requirements
 - Use strings, integers, arrays, and hashes